Become a Member – It’s Simple and Worth It

 If you work in or around London prisons, you're eligible to join our community.

-Just use your HMPPS or NHS work email during sign-up it’s that easy.
+Just use your HMPPS, NHS, PPG or Serco work email during sign-up. it’s that easy.

 We’ll review your registration and approve it if it meets the criteria..